Electric-Coin-Company/tfl-book/src/introduction/a-path-to-pos-zcash.md

 ## Why Two Steps?

-One question we've gotten in proposing this approach is why take a two step process with an intermediate [hybrid consensus](../terminology.md#definition-hybrid-consensus) protocol, rather than a single transition directly to a [PoS](../terminology.md#definition-pos) protocol?
+One question we've gotten in proposing this approach is why take a two-step process with an intermediate [hybrid consensus](../terminology.md#definition-hybrid-consensus) protocol, rather than a single transition directly to a [PoS](../terminology.md#definition-pos) protocol?

 Here's how we think about those trade-offs: